FASALURAHMANMK/EBS_Lite/next_frontend_web/README.md

 - `NEXT_PUBLIC_API_URL` – Base URL used by the client for API requests.
 - `API_PROXY_URL` – URL used by Next.js rewrites to proxy `/api/*` calls to the backend.
 Defaults to `NEXT_PUBLIC_API_URL` if not set.
 - `NEXT_PUBLIC_AUTH_REDIRECT` – Redirect URL for authentication callbacks.
-- `COUCHDB_URL` – CouchDB endpoint.
-Only the URL is exposed to the browser through Next.js runtime configuration; credentials must be provided server-side.

 Define these variables in your environment or in a `.env` file before running or building the project.
 For example: